Washington State University Athletics

 Who is a football player you look up to?

-Troy Polamalu, that's why I've been a steelers fan since I was a kid.
-I watched him and the steelers and they kind of stuck with me.
+Troy Polamalu, that's why I've been a Steelers fan since I was a kid.
+I watched him and the Steelers and they kind of stuck with me.
 He's a hall of famer, one of the best to ever do it.
 I can always admire him and the way he played in the NFL.

 Players Mentioned